rcarrata/rcarrata.github.io/_posts/2023-07-17-aro-custom-domain.md

 ### 2.1 Configure DNS for default ingress router

-We need to configure the DNS for the Default Ingress Router (*.apps), to be able to access to the ARO Console, among other things.
+We need to configure the DNS for the Default Ingress Router (*.apps) to be able to access the ARO Console, among other things.

 * Retrieve the Ingress IP for Azure DNS records: